-2.5 Salinity Influences on Oyster Populations
+2.4 Salinity Influences on Oyster Populations

 Salinity greatly affects oyster reproduction, recruitment and survival as well as the selection and success of restoration and replenishment activities.
 All oyster bars in Maryland are located in mesohaline salinities (5-18 ppt,) but can be divided into three broad zones: low (Zone 1), moderate (Zone 2) and high (Zone 3).
-Zone 1 has an average salinity between 5 and less than 12 ppt, Zone 2 has an average salinity between 12 and 14 ppt and Zone 3 salinities are greater than 14 ppt (Chesapeake Bay Program, 2004).
+Zone 1 has an average salinity greater than or equal to 5 and less than 1 ppt, Zone 2 has an average salinity greater than or equal to 11 and less than 15 ppt and Zone 3 salinities are greater than or equal to 15 ppt (U.S. Army Corps of Engineers, Norfolk District.
+2009).
 These zones are governed by freshwater input from rivers, but are influenced by annual levels of rainfall, wind and tidal mixing.
 The boundaries of the low- and high-salinity zones are relatively well-defined, except in extreme climatic events (e.g., drought, freshet), while the boundaries of the moderate zone fluctuate annually.
 However, even the low and high zones can change dramatically due to either severe droughts or record freshets.
 The best way to visualize the changing nature of salinity boundaries is to create maps.
 Two seasons are represented as examples, spring (April-June) and summer (July-September) (Figures 6 and 7).
 To create the maps, salinity data from the Chesapeake Bay Program was averaged from 2000-2017.

 By categorizing the mesohaline area of Chesapeake Bay into three zones, some generalizations about the effects of salinity on oyster life history and different management actions can be considered.
-These generalizations are based on long-term salinity patterns and are subject to modifications as environmental conditions dictate.
+These generalizations are based on long-term salinity patterns and are subject to modification as environmental conditions dictate.